vicodevv/vicodevv/README.md

 ### Hi there, my name is Victor 👋

 - 🔭  I’m currently working on building simple tools and backend REST APIs using SpringBoot, Golang and Express.
-When I'm not building simple tools, I'm on LeetCode solving problems on data structures and algorithm
+When I'm not building simple tools, I'm on LeetCode solving problems on data structures and algorithm.
+I'm also interested in Distributed Systems Architecture (Microservices, Event-Driven, and RESTful Services)
 - 🌱 I’m currently working my way to becoming a solid software engineer
 - 👯 I’m looking to collaborate on anything nice!
 - 🤔 I’m looking for help with Data structures/Algorithms